Essay title stolen from here.

 I’m starting my MBA at IIM Bangalore in a month.
 You can read about the thought process here.
 This does not mean that I know what I’m doing or what I want from life.
 However, I think I got pretty good at figuring out what I don’t like.
 The way I learned what I disliked was: (1) try and do what everyone else is doing, (2) if you like something, continue doing that; otherwise, get out, (3) repeat.

 I know that I hated Electrical Engineering.
-I did not like the academic projects, but I really think I want to be in academia, so that needs a year or so to explore.
+I did not like the academic projects, but I really think I want to be in academia, so that needs more exploring.
 I do not have corporate experience yet, and I believe years post my MBA would tell me if I like corporate jobs or not.
 I’ll let you know when I have that moment of realization.

 The point is that you should have a rough idea about what you want to do after college.
 No, I’m not talking about planning your entire life.
 But, you should have a rough idea about what you wish to do immediately after graduation.
 Otherwise, the options are endless, and you would be like me - trying your hand at everything, end up getting most of them and have sleepless nights choosing what to do.